The Ubiquiti’s new AmpliFi Alien is a weird one. It’s unlike any other tri-band routers I’ve seen.

 The Alien is a tri-band Wi-Fi 6 router, but it’s different from all tri-band ones I’ve tested.
 Traditionally, a tri-band router includes one 2.4GHz band and two identical 5GHz bands.
 The Alien, however, has two different 5GHz bands.

 One is a straightforward 4×4 Wi-Fi 5 band that caps at 1733 Mbps.
 The other is a 4800 Mbps Wi-Fi 6 band with a little controversy.
 Ubiquiti calls this an 8×8 band, while I’d consider it a 4×4 one.

 But the Alien only operates in 80MHz or lower channel widths, so Uniquibit cuts the base speed in half and jacks up the specs to 8×8.
 For the same token, the problem is that you can call the Alien a 16×16 router when you set it to work in 40MHz channel width.

 The bottom line is when working with 4×4 Wi-Fi 6 clients (none exists yet), the Alien will cap at 2400 Mbps.
 Since there are only 2×2 clients right now, the Alien’s Wi-Fi 6 band will cap at 1200 Mbps.
 The lack of support for 160MHz is a shortcoming, not a strength of the router.

 The Alien is not the first pseudo 8×8 Wi-Fi 6 router.
 Previously, Netgear also called the RAX120 the same.
 However, the RAX120 could operate in 160MHz (80+80) channels in my testing; the Alien didn’t.
 And that translates into a big difference in the two’s performances — more on this below.

 No dedicated backhaul

 You can use two or more Alien routers to form a mesh right now.
 However, that’s quite expensive.
-It’d make more sense if there’s a more affordable Alien satellite unit that doesn’t have all the functionality of the router.
+It’d make more sense if there’s a more affordable Alien satellite unit that doesn’t have all the router’s functionality.

 I pressed Ubiquiti about the prospect of a future Alien mesh point add-on unit, and the company told me: “We are always looking for ways to provide the best Wi-Fi 6 experience.
 Please stay tuned for official updates“.
 So we’ll need to wait and see.